 Your growing revenue org needs a plan for implementing and optimizing your technology.
 But if you’re like many busy teams, this is one aspect of someone’s role rather than a central focus.

-The Sales Engagement Platform is the center of the universe for a sales engagement program, but it’s not the only tool we consider.
+The Sales Execution Platform is the center of the universe for a sales execution program, but it’s not the only tool we consider.

 2. Messaging Strategy